yatotaus/globant-bootcamps-UI/README.md

 The second week introduces you to AngularJS and TypeScript.
 There are several AngularJS apps laying around, so diving into some core concepts is useful.
-JavaScript is an easy typed language,that means as a developer you have total control over the whole structure of the code.
+JavaScript is an easy typed language, that means as a developer you have total control over the whole structure of the code.
 Sometimes that's an advantage, but as the app grows and more people become involved things go out of hand.
-That's when TypeScript comes to the rescue.
-Some concepts will be studied during this week too.
+That's when TypeScript comes to the rescue, and some concepts will be studied during this week too.

 The third week continues with some TypeScript concepts and introduces Angular 5.
 At this point you will start with the famous `Tour of Heroes` app.